mobify/workshop--adaptivejs-site-1x/README.md

 ## Some Additional Information

-We've already done the initial set up for this project, however in the future to set up a new project you can use our [Adaptive.js project generator](https://github.com/mobify/generator-adaptivejs).
-Follow the steps in the readme file to get started with the generator.
+We've already done the initial set up for this project, however in the future to set up a new project you can use the generator that you installed in the install guide.
+Take a look at the [generator's readme](https://github.com/mobify/generator-adaptivejs) for more information on using it.